FDA Orders Dr. Joseph Mercola

 Stephen Barrett, M.D.

 Joseph Mercola, D.O., who practices in Schaumburg, Illinois, also operates one of the Internet's largest and most trafficked health information sites.
-In 2012, Mercola stated that his site had over 300,000 pages and is visited by "millions of people each day" and that his electronic newsletter has close 1,500,000 subscribers .
+In 2012, Mercola stated that his site had over 300,000 pages and was visited by "millions of people each day" and that his electronic newsletter had close to 1,500,000 subscribers .
 The site vigorously promotes and sells dietary supplements, many of which bear his name.